merpnderp/webglquadtreeplanet/README.md

 ```

 #####Alternatively
-Run ./build.sh which keeps two watchify processes running.

-This application must be run from a webserver and can not be accessed through file://
-An easy solutions is to run a simple python webserver or similar
+If you do not wish to run with the python SimpleHTTPServer you can with this command:

 ```

 cd public
-python -m SimpleHTTPServer
+./build-manager run-without-web-server

 ```